-Jana Semerádová artistic director, musical direction
+Jana Semerádová flauto traverso, artistic director

 In 2015 she received her habilitation degree as an associate professor of flute from the Faculty of Music and Dance at the Academy of Performing Arts in Prague.
 In 2019 she was awarded the prize of the Prague Group of the Society for Arts and Sciences.

 The Czech Music Academy Awards „Anděl“ in 2020 brought the nomination to Jana Semerádová and Erich Traxler (category Classics) for their CD „Chaconne for the Princess“.